Amazon's Fall Sale: Take 70% Off Kate Spade Handbags and More

 This Kate Spade perfect-sized handbag is great for a night out on the town.
 You can save up to 45% on this coveted bag while supplies last.

 This is the essential Kate Spade crossbody bag.
 This handbag comes in four colors: black. brownstone, soft taupe and spring meadow.
-This purse is under $110, while supplies last.
+This purse is just over $121, while supplies last.

 Get this deal while it lasts.
 Take 28% off the Kate Spade Margaux Medium Tote, which comes in five different colors.